Jonathan Drury, founder.

-In 2019 we will be joined by Caroline Pakel who will co-convene some or all of the programme with Jonathan.
+In 2019 we are joined by Caroline Pakel who will co-convene and facilitate the programme with Jonathan.
 The pair met at the International Conference for the Academy of Professional Dialogue in 2018.
 Caroline created ‘to the heart’ in 2000 and has been working as a creative facilitator, coach and trainer for 15 years, helping individuals, teams, organisations and communities around the world.

 Caroline’s passion is in the facilitation of understanding and change for greater wellbeing and the production of regenerative solutions for the future.
 She delivers in both English and French, and with a knowledge of many cultures, thanks to a very rich personal background and professional history.
 Clients tend to particularly think of Caroline when they need authentic and compassionate leadership to help them face a wide range of complex issues.

 Caroline is particularly interested in bringing dialogue tools to the community: helping others open to different ways of being and thinking; connect or re-connect with themselves and others and get involved in and committed to the creation of a more sustainable future for themselves and future generations.

 After a few years facilitating dialogue in various settings, Jonathan began to explore the benefits of dialogue for autistic people and the whole field of autism, reaching out to Liz Milne at Sheffield Autism Research Lab.
 The first Autism Dialogue in September 2017, which formed a part of Liz’s British Academy funded project, was for professionals and students, to explore together how they might take forward the idea of dialogue for autism.
 Also in attendance at the first Dialogue were autistic adults, Professor Matthew Belmonte, a number of PhD students and parents of autistic people.
 Jonathan then ran a monthly dialogue just for autistic people, which expanded into a public series we called AD18.